NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1HepMCHeavyIon.md

 double user_cent_estimate() const
 ```

-<a href="http://example.org/classes/classrivet_1_1a/">A</a> user defined centrality estimator.
+A user defined centrality estimator.

 This variable may contain anything a generator feels is reasonable for estimating centrality.
-The value should be non-negative, and a low value corresponds to a low centrality. <a href="http://example.org/classes/classrivet_1_1a/">A</a> negative value indicatess that the information is not available.
+The value should be non-negative, and a low value corresponds to a low centrality.
+A negative value indicatess that the information is not available.

 ### function Nspec_proj_n